 Advanced Spinal Treatment for Wellness

-The lower end of the brain is called the brainstem because it descends down into the upper neck.
-Every nerve that travels down the spinal cord has to pass through the fragile donut shaped vertebra that wraps around the brainstem called the atlas!
+The lower end of the brain is called the brainstem because it descends down into our upper neck region.
+Every nerve signal that leaves the brain must first pass through the upper most bone in the neck called the ATLAS BONE.
+This fragile 2.5 ounce bone wraps around the brainstem and helps to protect it.
 For this reason, the upper neck is our neurological “Grand Central Station”!
 Here’s why:

 Posture And Body Balance